Instruments by Harry Partch: Chromelodeons

 The Chromelodeons are pump organs modified by Partch to conform to his tonality system.
 Chromelodeon I was adapted in 1945 from a 73-key pump organ.
 Chromelodeon II was adapted in 1959 from an 88-key pump organ.
 Both keyboards have colored and numbered labels representing ratios of the tuning system.

 Cloud-Chamber Bowls

 The Cloud-Chamber Bowls are a set of 12 USgal, 16-inch diameter Pyrex bowls cut from carboys, suspended in a frame.
 The carboys were originally sourced from the Berkeley Radiation Laboratory, where they were used in the construction of cloud chambers.
 It was first built in 1950.

 Diamond Marimba

-The Diamond Marimba is a marimba with keys arranged in a physical manifestation of the 11-limit tonality diamond.
+The Diamond Marimba is a marimba with the bars arranged in a physical manifestation of the 11-limit tonality diamond.
 Partch first built it in 1946.

 Eucal Blossom

 The Eucal Blossom is a bamboo marimba with 33 resonators in three rows of eleven, supported by a branch of eucalyptus.
 It was first built in 1964.